Explore the many benefits that work experience opportunities bring to businesses, young people, and the wider community.

 You could also ask the student directly if they have any suggestions for what they would like to do, or improvements they think could be made within your business.

-You can monitor the work experience placement by ensuring a member of staff is identified to support the student
+You can monitor the work experience placement by ensuring a member of staff is assigned to support the student.

-A member of staff should be identified as a Placement Supervisor to support, supervise and mentor the student during their work experience.
+A member of staff should be identified as a point of contact to support, supervise, and mentor the student during their work experience.

-This person will also be the first point of contact for the school or college during the placement.
+This person can also liaise with the student's school or college during the placement.

 A teacher or representative from the school or college may want to make a visit during the placement or telephone to discuss how the placement is going and what the student is achieving.